teuben/dc2019/scripts4paper/README.md

 hence CASA 6.2 and above.

 **TBD** Unclear at this stage if/how a user based install will work, but we do need to provide a solution here.
+Another suggested solution is to add some kind of

+      sys.path.append(pathtoastropy)

+to your personal casa setup (e.g. via ~/.casa/startup.py), but making sure there is no version skew between casa's python and the one astropy is expecting.

 ## 2. Data